 Tai Chi is an ancient Chinese movement practice known to reduce pain and improve your mental and physical balance and well-being.
 This class uses gentle Sun-style Tai Chi routines that are safe, easy to learn, and suitable for all ages and fitness levels.
 Tai Chi in the Galleries is inspired by the renowned Asian art collections at the Ackland and is taught by Joanne Marshall, a certified yoga and Tai Chi for Health instructor.
 All movements are done standing.
 Wear comfortable clothes and…

-Take a break from your day and explore the world of yoga in the beautiful Ackland Art Museum.
-Each hour-long session offered by registered yoga teacher Joanne Marshall will let you practice a series of gentle yoga poses inspired by the art in the gallery.
+Yoga in the Galleries provides an opportunity to practice a series of gentle yoga poses inspired by the art in the Ackland Art Museum gallery.
+The hour-long session is taught by registered yoga teacher Joanne Marshall.
 Beginners are welcome.
 Yoga mats are provided.
 Wear comfortable clothing that will allow you to stretch.
-Sessions are free for Ackland members and $5 per session for all others.
-Register online for the classes of your choice.
+Cost is free for Ackland members; $5 per session for all others.
+RSVP on the Ackland’s website.

 Carolina Public Humanities is hosting a Great Books Reading Group discussion on Touch, a novella by Palestinian author and playwright Adania Shibli.
 This two-hour discussion is led by Nadia Yaqub, professor and chair of Asian studies.
 Advance registration is required as seats are limited.
 The registration fee of $25 includes a copy of the book and refreshments.
 Sponsored by Carolina Public Humanities.
 Find more information at https://humanities.unc.edu/greatbooks/ or call +1.919.962.1544.

 ”The Greatness of Her Position’: Comparing Identitarian and Jihadi Discourses on Women,’ Discussion with Ashley Mattheis and Charlie Winter